Dismemberment: China

 The Five Punishments is a Chinese variation invented during the Qin dynasty.
 During the Tang dynasty (AD 618–907), truncation of the body at the waist by means of a fodder knife was a death penalty reserved for those who were seen to have done something particularly treacherous or repugnant.
 That practice of cutting in two did not originate in the Tang dynasty; in sources concerning the Han dynasty (206 BC – AD 220), no fewer than 33 cases of execution by cutting at the waist are mentioned, but occurs very rarely in earlier material.

 Lingchi was a form of torture and execution used from the 10th century until the early 20th century to punish heinous crimes such as treason.
 Often translated as "slow slicing" or "death by a thousand cuts", a knife was used to remove portions of the body until death.

 Current use

 Dismemberment is no longer used by most modern governments as a form of execution or torture, though amputation is still carried out in countries that practice Sharia law.

+In 2018, Mohammed bin Salman ordered the assassination of Jamal Khashoggi: Khashoggi was subsequently dismembered in the Saudi consulate in Istanbul on 2 October.